The Physical Appearance Of A Gene Is Known As

 Phenotype: The Expressed Characteristics

 The phenotype is the observable expression of the genotype.
 It encompasses all the physical, behavioral, and biochemical characteristics of an organism.
-This includes readily visible traits like eye color, hair texture, and height, but it also extends to less obvious characteristics such as blood type, enzyme activity, and susceptibility to certain diseases.
+Think about it: this includes readily visible traits like eye color, hair texture, and height, but it also extends to less obvious characteristics such as blood type, enzyme activity, and susceptibility to certain diseases.
 The phenotype is the result of the interaction between the genotype and the environment.

 • Examples of Phenotypes: Phenotypes are diverse and can be categorized into various types: